Magnusgaertner/OpenDiabetesPluginTutorial/README.md

-This sample project describes how to implement your own Plugin for OpenDiabetes, checkout MyImporter.java first.
+This sample project describes how to implement your own plugin for OpenDiabetes, checkout MyImporter.java first.
 All necessary steps how to write a plugin are described there in the comments.